GreenWaves-Technologies/gap_sdk/docs/tf2gap8/mainpage.md

 ### Results

 For this inference run, we chose to test the recognition of the first image of the CIFAR10 dataset.
 Its feature type is 6 (a frog).
+It corresponds to the image stored in the cifr10/test_images/test_0_6.c file.
+By vizualizing the corresponding test_0_6.pgm file, you can see that it's a frog.

 At the end of the inference run, you should see the following results.
 A score is displayed in front of each feature type of the CIFAR10 data set (car, truck, etc..).
 The feature type with the highest score determines the category of the test image.
 A frog (feature 6) has been successfully recognized.